 - Customize your publications using familiar tools, such as mail merge and the ribbon interface.

-- Adapt your contents to suit the needs of your audience: generate links to share your publications or send them by email.
+- Adapt your content to suit the needs of your audience: generate links to share your publications or send them by email.

 Thanks to its integration with Microsoft's cloud storage service, OneDrive, it becomes a very useful tool for teamwork: all project members can keep up to date with changes or apply them themselves if they have editing permission.